tobyontour/justgivingsdk/Docs/README.md

 |-----------|------|-------------|
 | `$scope` | **array** | Array of scopes.
 These include openid, profile, fundraise, account, social, crowdfunding.
  The first two are manditory (so the function ensures this).
-The last two are labelled as 'coming soon' in the API docs. |
+The last two are labelled as 'coming soon' in the API docs.

+ From the list on the test server, the scopes are:
+ "openid","profile","email","address","roles","offline_access","all_claims","fundraise",
+ "account","donations","giving","rate","getDonationsForUser","campaigns","charity",
+ "companies","crowdfunding","event","sms","team" |
 | `$redirectUrl` | **string** | This is the full URL that the user will be redirected to after authenticating with JustGiving.
  It must match the “Home page for your application” property in 3scale app details exactly, as this is used for authentication.
 The URL will be called with a URL parameter of 'code' which must be used in the next